osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

 As a rule of thumb, keep the sizes of all names and identifies to 50 – 60 characters at most (although even these sizes might result in your application being difficult to read and understand.)

+Note: PI Data Archive does not support Unicode.
+Therefore, all data that gets created in PI Data Archive must be formatted as ASCII in addition to the requirement that it contain no control character.
+For example, if a tag is named as follows, both ``producertoken`` and ``measurement`` must be formatted in ASCII; Unicode is not accepted (that is, no Japanese, Chinese, and so on):

+``{producertoken}.{measurement name}``

 Message Headers
 ---------------